Reducing Food Waste Through Improved Cold Chain Management

-A third of the world’s food produced for human consumption goes to waste.
-Estimates put annual food wastage at 1.3 billion tons worth billions of dollars.
+It's a staggering statistic, and one you've likely heard some variation of—one-third of the world’s food produced for human consumption goes to waste.
+Estimates put annual food wastage at 1.3 billion tons, an amount worth billions of dollars.

-Considering that over 2 billion people are affected by food insecurity with this number on the rise, a lot needs to be done to alleviate hunger while minimizing the losses attributed to food wastage.
+Considering that over 2 billion people are affected by food insecurity, and waste numbers are rising, a lot needs to be done to alleviate hunger while minimizing food wastage.

-Emerging technologies like temperature monitoring can play a significant role in helping mitigate food waste while also improving the profitability of food distributors and retailers.
+Emerging technologies such as temperature monitoring can significantly mitigate food waste while improving the profitability of food distributors and retailers.

 Tracing the Food Wastage: From Farm to Fork

-Food wastage happens along the entire supply chain (processing, distribution, consumption) but it begins right from production.
+Food wastage occurs throughout the supply chain (processing, distribution, consumption), but it begins in production.

-If farmers don’t have access to market data and communication links with other farmers or buyers, much of what they produce doesn’t make it to people’s plates due to oversupply.
+If farmers don’t have access to market data and communication links with other farmers or buyers, much of what they produce doesn’t reach people’s plates due to oversupply.

-Typically, food supply chains are characterized by complexity.
-Researchers estimate that 14 percent of food waste occurs in the interim between when the food is produced and when it is distributed.
+Typically, food supply chains are complex.
+Researchers estimate that 14 percent of food waste occurs between when the food is produced and when it is distributed.

-As a consequence, fresh food in up to 70 percent of global supply chains goes bad due to issues such as inadequate or improper storage.
+As a consequence, fresh food in up to 70 percent of global supply chains goes bad due to inadequate or improper storage.

 Over time, however, continued innovation, including technologies like coldvision.ai temperature monitoring, could minimize these losses to a great extent.